Josem1801/Josem1801/README.md

 My name is Jose and at the moment I am a apasionate of Front-End Tecnologies, actually my goal is learn most of tecnologies posible to develoment web applications that will are useful to people.

--  🌠 I’m currently learning Next.js
+-  🌠 I’m currently learning Typescript

 **Skills:**